 We’re celebrating Iowa fiddler Dwight Lamb’s 86th birthday!
 This tune “Crooked Waltz” is a piece he learned from his Danish grandfather Chris Jerup.
 Happy Birthday Dwight!

 The Tiki Parlour is proud to present our most unique “old-time” workshop to date, presented by two masters from Denmark.
-(2 SPACES LEFT)
+(SOLD OUT)

 Fiddle master Kristian Bugge and his musical partner Sonnich Lydom on one- and two-rowed accordions and diatonic harmonicas.